 The storage module consists of a 48- or 12-vial carrousel, turntable, position sensor board, vial sensors, and two synchronous motors that rotate the turntable and move it in and out of the sampling position.
-The storage module is hinged to the injection tower with left-hand (standard), or right-hand (optional for the Star 3600 CX GC) mounts.

 The power ON indicator (LED) is located on the front right side of the storage module.
 This LED lights up when the power cord is properly connected and the AutoSampler power switch is ON.
 The power switch is located on the rear of the tower.